-18.41 District Projects - Elkhorn River/240th Street Bank Stabilization Project.
-The Elkhorn River/240th Street Bank Stabilization Project is an authorized project of the District and shall be carried out and maintained in accordance with agreements with Sarpy County and the USDA Natural

-Resources Conservation Service, Management's Emergency Operations Procedure Manual and other written agreements of the District.
+18.41 District Projects - [Reserved] Elkhorn River/240th Street Bank Stabilization Project.
+The Elkhorn River/240th Street Bank Stabilization Project is an authorized project of the District and shall be carried out and maintained in accordance with agreements with Sarpy County and the USDA Natural Resources Conservation Service, Management's Emergency Operations Procedure Manual and other written agreements of the District.

-18.42 District Projects -WP-6 Project.

-The WP-6 Project is an authorized project of the District and shall be carried out, operated, and maintained in accordance with Interlocal Agreements with the City of Papillion and Sarpy County, NE and other written agreements of the District.
+18.42 District Projects - WP-6/Portal Recreation Area Project.
+The WP-6/Portal Recreation Area Project is an authorized project of the District and shall be carried out, operated, and maintained in accordance with Interlocal Agreements with the City of Papillion and Sarpy County, NE and other written agreements of the District.
 This is a public project intended to provide flood control and recreation for the public.
-The District will operate and maintain the recreation area in accordance with Rules and Regulations for the site adopted by the District (Appendix K), until such time that the City of Papillion assumes that responsibility.
+The City of Papillion District will operate and maintain the recreation area. in accordance with Rules and Regulations for the site adopted by the District (Appendix K), until such time that the City of Papillion assumes that responsibility.